forwardemail/forwardemail.net/app/views/faq/index.md

     Important:
   </strong>
   <span>
-    You are only permitted to use our outbound SMTP service for <a href="https://wikipedia.org/wiki/Email_marketing#Transactional_emails" class="alert-link" rel="noopener noreferrer" target="_blank">transactional emails</a>.
-You are prohibited from sending marketing email (e.g. promotional, bulk, or commercial email to a list of contacts with the same content).
-This includes examples such as a newsletter or a bulk announcement email.
     Please ensure you have read our <a href="/terms" class="alert-link" target="_blank">Terms</a>, <a href="/privacy" class="alert-link" target="_blank">Privacy Policy</a>, and <a href="/faq#what-are-your-outbound-smtp-limits" class="alert-link" target="_blank">Outbound SMTP Limits</a> &ndash; your use is considered acknowledgement and agreement.
   </span>
 </div>